-Vicopisano lies on a hill at the eastern foot of the Pisan Mountains.
-The castle was certainly erected in the early decades of the 10th century with the aim of making the most of a strategic location that commanded a view of the Arno River Valley from San Miniato to the coast.
-Being located on the border between the rivals Pisa and Lucca, Vicopisano has always been a frontier station, which led over the centuries to the continual reinforcement of its fortifications.
-In time the castle came to be surrounded by a large number of buildings, including many towers, with stone being the predominant material used in both public and private building.
+Vicopisano lies on a hill at the eastern foot of the Pisan Mountains, on the border between Pisa and Lucca,.
+As a frontier station, it was led over the centuries to continual reinforcement of its fortifications.
+In time the castle came to be surrounded by a large number of buildings, including many towers, with stone being the predominant material used in

 The town wall was built in different periods datable from the 13th to the 15th century.
 Part of the wall has retained the older embattlements, blocked at a later period.
 Near the Torre delle Quattro Porte is a fairly long stretch of wall, reinforced by two cylindrical towers used to keep the whole stretch under artillery fire.
 Two identical towers are located on the opposite side of the wall.